Options for your SAP S/4HANA Transition

 This is the most used scenario within the SDT-Approach.
 In this scenario you require changes for certain areas of your system, that cannot be accomplished during a system conversion.

-E.g. I have seen quite some customers, who are still using classical General Ledger with a parallel accounts solution who want to change this to a parallel ledger solution and e.g. want to implement as well a document split solution.
-However, in the logistics area no changes to the existing solution are necessary.
+For example, I have seen a number of customers who are still using a classic general ledger with a parallel accounts model and want to change to a parallel ledger solution and, for example, implement a document split solution.
+In the logistics area, however, only minor changes to the existing solution are required.

-The logistics data can be migrated completely including historic data but for the financial area only open items and master data will be migrated.
+The logistics data can be fully migrated including historical data, but for the financial area only open items and master data are migrated.

 While the SDT-Approach is a way to make a system conversion approach more flexible, the Mix and Match Approach is an option to enhance a Greenfield Approach so that you can retain and safe those parts of your configuration, that do not need any change.